-Additionally, in relation to public companies, tag along rights are granted to the remaining shareholders in the event of direct or indirect change of control.
+Additionally, in relation to public companies, the Brazilian Corporations Law provides tag along rights to the remaining shareholders in the event of direct or indirect sale of the company's control.

-27. Is a mechanism available to compulsorily acquire minority stakes?
+28. Is a mechanism available to compulsorily acquire minority stakes?

-The squeeze-out of minority shareholders is allowed under Brazilian Corporations Law in the following events:
+The squeeze-out of minority shareholders is permitted under Brazilian Corporations Law in the following circumstances: